willholmeswastaken/mylinks/README.md

 # MyLinks
-A web app to host all of your links on
+A web app to host all of your links on.

+## Why am i building this?
+To improve my abilities with nextjs, typescript, db design and to play around with go and see if it's a language i'm interested in learning further.

 Todo Pre-MVP:
 - [ ] Create project